Nan1t/NanoLimbo/README.md

 * JDK 1.8+
 * Gradle 7+ (optional)

-To build minimized .jar, go to project root and write in terminal:
+To build a minimized jar, go to the project root directory and run in the terminal:

 ```
 ./gradlew shadowJar